everx-labs/DeBot-IS-consortium/DateInput/README.md

     month: uint8 - number of month.
 Must be in range [1, 12].

-    year: uint16 - number of years.
+    year: uint16 - index of years relatively to AD.

     unixtime: int128 - extended unixtime in seconds for a defined day, month, year.